Oral Cancer: Overview

 Cancer treatment such as chemotherapy and radiation can damage normal cells.
 This can cause side effects such as hair loss, mouth sore, and vomiting.
-Talk with your healthcare provider about side effects you might have and ways to manage them.
-There may be things you can do and medicines you can take to help prevent or control side effects.
+Talk with your healthcare provider about side effects linked with your treatment.
+There are often ways to manage them.
+There may be things you can do and medicines you can take to help prevent or control many treatment side effects.

 After surgery for oral cancer, you may need extra care to adjust to new ways of eating, drinking, speaking, and breathing.
 The types of changes you have depend on the type of surgery that was done.

 Many people feel worried, depressed, and stressed when dealing with cancer.
 Getting treatment for cancer can be hard on your mind and body.
 Keep talking with your healthcare team about any problems or concerns you have.
 Work together to ease the effect of cancer and its symptoms on your daily life.

 - Ask your healthcare team or social worker for help.

 - Talk with a spiritual advisor, such as a minister or rabbi.

 - Ask your healthcare team about medicines for depression or anxiety.

 - Join a cancer support group.

 Cancer treatment is also hard on the body.
 To help yourself stay healthier, try to: